Beautiful Global Art Meets International Cuisine

 An exciting aspect of this exhibit is the W Boston’s partnership with Boston’s Liquid Art House.
 Where gallery meets gastronomy, the restaurant relies on the watchful eye of art

 curator Brenda Taylor to gather emerging and prolific artists and designers from around the globe.
 And so was the selection of art curated for The Gallery.

 Media personalities, social influencers, and local socialites gathered to celebrate the exhibit’s opening night March 2 at The Gallery, snacking on Chef Derek Barragan’s creations while sipping on signature Hennessey cocktails.
 The exhibit is open until May 11 to all, as local art lovers delve into DeCunto’s intriguing world of controlled yet chaotic canvases.

-THE GALLERY is located at W Boston, 100 Stuart StreetThis post is a sponsored collaboration between W Boston and Boston magazine's advertising department.
+THE GALLERY is located at W Boston, 100 Stuart StreetThis is a paid partnership between W Boston and Boston Magazine's City/Studio